Friedrich Gempp: Arrest, death and rehabilitation

-Gempp was arrested by the Soviet Military Intelligence service on 10 April 1946, transferred to imprisonment in Moscow, and died on 3 January 1947 in the prison hospital of heart failure.
+It was eventually determined that Gempp was arrested by SMERSH, the Soviet military intelligence service, on 10 April 1946, transferred to imprisonment in Moscow at Butyrka prison and died of heart failure in the prison hospital on 3 January 1947.
 On 10 September 2001, the Chief Military Prosecutor's Office of the Russian Federation declared the arrest to have been politically motivated, and he was "rehabilitated".